Almedin158/SpecFlowRestSharp/README.md

 2. Following the builder pattern create a new RestRequest (DeleteRequestBuilder, GetRequestBuilder etc.), using the .With methods add the required parameters to the request and using .Build() return the RestRequest.
 3. Perform the DefaultHook.Execute() method by passing the request.

-I know it seems as code reusability could have been implemented better in the "DeleteBookingStepDefinitions.cs" file, but since the headers, body etc.. parameters differ in each request, I found this to be the best solution.
+It seems as code reusability could have been implemented better in the "DeleteBookingStepDefinitions.cs" file, but since the headers, body etc.. parameters differ in each request, I found this to be the best solution.

 To access the response in the form of a dynamic object, perform the DefaultHook.ConvertToJObject or DefaultHook.ConvertToJArray function depending if the response is an object or array.
 (Same goes for xml responses via the DefaultHook.ConvertXMLToJObject and DefaultHook.ConvertXMLToJArray functions)